adaptive-intelligent-robotics/QD4CSP/README.md

 ```bash
 cd QD4CSP
 ```
-We provide two installation methods, one using poetry (preferred) and using standard `requirements.txt`.
+We provide two installation methods, one using poetry and one using docker.
-Using poetry enables the use of our cli.

 #### Option 1: Poetry [Recommended]
 This package uses [poetry](https://python-poetry.org) dependency manager.